Crossguard: History

 Beginning in the 13th or 14th century, swords were almost universally fitted with a so-called chappe or rain-guard, a piece of leather fitted to the crossguard.
 The purpose of this leather is not entirely clear, but it seems to have originated as a part of the scabbard, functioning as a lid when the sword was in the scabbard.

 In the 14th to 15th century, many more elaborate forms were tried.
 A feature of such late medieval forms is the cusp or écusson, a protrusion of the crossguard in the center where it is fitted on the blade.
 Also from the 14th century, the leather chappe is sometimes replaced with a metal sheet.
 An early example of this is a sword dated to c.
 1320–40 kept at the Kelvingrove Museum in Glasgow.
 A later example is the "Monza sword" of Estore Visconti (early 15th century), where the rain-guard is of silver and decorated with a floral motif.

 After the end of the Middle Ages, crossguards became more elaborate, forming first quillons and then, through the addition of guard branches, the basket hilt, which offered more protection to the unarmored hand.

+In Europe, namely the area under the strong influence of the Roman Catholic Church and to a lesser degree the Eastern Orthodox Church, the shape of the crossguard bore certain religious significance.
+It has been theorized that the rise of the crossguard in the classic cruciform style was due to the influence of Christianity.
+It so happens to parallel the rising of Church power at the advent of the knightly cruciform sword as well as the rapid decline of the cruciform style directly following the Protestant Reformation.